Descemet’s Stripping Endothelial Keratoplasty (DSEK), and Descemet's Membrane Endothelial Keratoplasty (DMEK)

 The cornea is the clear front window of the eye that transmits and focuses light allowing us to see clearly.
 Corneal transplants may be necessary particularly for patients whose vision is severely impaired due to corneal clouding, distortion, and scarring.

 Corneal transplants are the most common and successful transplant surgeries performed in the United States today, with more than 40,000 procedures completed each year.
 The standard corneal transplant surgery was first developed one hundred years ago, and the wonderful 90% success rate reported today is based on numerous refinements to this same basic technique.
 It has certainly stood the test of time.
-Doctors Richard D. Grutzmacher and Patricia B. Sierra has successfully completed thousands of Penetrating Keratoplasties and hundreds of the newer DSEK (Descemet’s Stripping Endothelial Keratoplasty) procedures.
+Doctors Samuel Lee, MD, Patricia Sierra, MD, and Peter Wu, MD have successfully completed thousands of Penetrating Keratoplasties and hundreds of the newer DSEK (Descemet’s Stripping Endothelial Keratoplasty) procedures.

 The most common conditions requiring corneal transplants include corneal clouding from previous eye surgeries, hereditary conditions, abnormal corneal shape, severe scarring resulting from prior eye infections or injuries and corneal transplant rejection.
 Our doctors will take the time to educate you on the best course of action for your individual needs.